Assembly Kids Were Controlled

-Initially she used James Dobson's book, Dare to Discipline, to instruct mothers.
+Initially Betty used James Dobson's book, Dare to Discipline, to instruct mothers.
 Dobson's idea is that children are rebellious; toddlers, "Terrible Twos", have to learn proper limits to their self-will.
 Betty distorted Dobson's teaching into something he never intended.
 Based on the doctrine of "death to self," childish disobedience was the sin of self-will, which had to be throughly crushed.

-This conveniently provided a seemingly-Biblical basis the strict measures required to keep mothers and children present and quiet in the meetings.
-This principle resulted a trajectory of increasingly harsh child training in the Assembly.
+This conveniently provided a seemingly-Biblical basis for the strict measures required to keep mothers and children present and quiet in the meetings.
+This principle resulted in a trajectory of increasingly harsh child training in the Assembly.

 Betty gave instruction on child training in Mothers Meetings, at Parents Meetings, at baby showers, in one-on-one counseling sessions.
 Wives of Leading Brothers reinforced her teaching in the local Assemblies.

 Not only were the parents instructed, but also the single women who babysat, the teachers at Cornerstone Academy, the leaders of children's ministries, and everyone who lived in a household with children.
 Many people were delegated to discipline the children.
 The "death to self" doctrine, which was uppermost in everyone's minds in the Assembly, included the childen.